Civic Engagement and Women's Studies

 Service-Learning: addresses a community need, promotes diversity, includes a curriculum connection and involves a partnership.
 There are several different levels of quality service-learning.

-Why does WS value Civic Engagement?
+Why does WGSS value Civic Engagement?

 Civic engagement is beyond connecting community work to course curriculum.
 Civic engagement is about moving activism and politics from the sidelines to the center of learning by allowing students to connect themselves to the work in the community and classroom in a substantive way.